GaryFH/RepDataStormStudy/RepDataStormStudy.md

-#### The original dataset showing damage amounts in dollars are stored in two variables (PROPDMG & CROPDMG) the values in these columns needs to be multiplied by factors that vary per observation - the code below adds two new columns(property damage multiplier - "pdmltplyr" & crop damage multiplier - "cdmltplyr") that make the character codes found in the dataset into numeric factors for each observation.
+#### The original dataset showing damage amounts in dollars are stored in two variables (PROPDMG & CROPDMG) the values in these columns need to be multiplied by factors that vary per observation - the code below adds two new columns(property damage multiplier - "pdmltplyr" & crop damage multiplier - "cdmltplyr") that make the character codes found in the dataset into numeric factors for each observation.

 ```r